madpsy/xpa125b_controller/README.md

   Other software such as SparkSDR (https://www.sparksdr.com/) has rigctld built in so no need to run the daemon - simply point the controller to the IP/port of SparkSDR directly.
 This is the ideal way to run the controller.

- You can control basic functions of the rig via the REST and MQTT APIs.
+ You can control basic functions of the rig ('rig' could also be SDR Console/SparkSDR etc) via the REST and MQTT APIs.
 Namely frequency, mode and PTT.
 For example, to set the current frequency of the rig via REST:

   `curl -s -d 'freq=7074000' http://192.168.0.180/setrigctlfreq`